All Episodes

 They might want to bite them.

-Um, or they might even get advice from another trainer that's trying to tell them to give them treats to be distracted.
+Or they might even get advice from another trainer that's trying to tell them to give them treats to be distracted.

-I've seen that too, where wow clients hire a trainer that's one of these like positive reinforcement only trainers, which doesn't actually exist.
+I've seen that too, where clients hire a trainer that's one of these like positive reinforcement only trainers, which doesn't actually exist.

 I could go into that.

-Um, and that's just where they flood the dog with treats and distractions, but then the dog is really being reinforced.
+And that's just where they flood the dog with treats and distractions.

-It's being told, Yes, I like that you're being aggressive.
+It's being told, yes, I like that you're being aggressive.

 Exactly.